codemod-com/docs/blog/2023-8-23dream-migration/index.md

 ---

 Code migration projects are crucial for making codebases secure and performant, and for keeping users and developers happy.
 However, they are often tedious and error-prone, especially for larger codebases.
-As generative AI speeds up code creation and more companies end up with massive codebases, migration campaigns can go difficult to downright impossible without proper infrastructure.
+As generative AI speeds up code creation and more companies end up with massive codebases, migration campaigns can go from difficult to downright impossible without proper infrastructure.
 Yep, [you've heard that from Googlers](https://abseil.io/resources/swe-book/html/ch22.html).

 Fortunately, there is a solution: codemods!
 These are code automation bots that can automate a vast number of code migration tasks.
 Tech giants like Meta, Google, and Uber have been using codemods (and the infrastructure around them) for a long time to automate their large-scale code changes.